Chapman0925/Web-Scraping-with-Disney-Movies-Dataset/README.md

 # Web-Scraping-Project-with-Disney-Movies-Dataset

 In this Project, I scraped the Disney Movie dataset from the WikiPedia website and display the finalized dataset in dataframe format as well as exporting it as csv file utilizing different Python Libraries such as BeautifulSoup, Requests, RegEx and Pandas.
+At the end I will utilizer the csv file that I have created from raw data and perfrom data analysis and answer some real life business questions.

+There are 2 ipynb file.
+First one consits of data scraping project and second one is the analysis work after the scrapping is completed

 1. Scrapping the infobox on the Toy Story 3  Wiki Page